D-os/dos/README.md

 See `tools/tc-build/README.md` for a list of required host tools.

+You need to be running Linux kernel with KVM and `binderfs` support.

 > :warning: This repository makes heavy use of git submodules, so you need to `git clone --recursive`

 > :warning: Some of submodules store copious amount of data.
 You are advised to clone `--depth 1`